Powerade: History

+In 2007, Coca-Cola acquired Fuze Beverage, a leading energy drink company.

-In June 2009, The Coca-Cola Company bought Glacéau, owner of brands such as VitaminWater and SmartWater, for $4.1 billion, a price tag that signaled the company's seriousness in pursuing growth of non-carbonated beverages.
+In June 2009, the Coca-Cola Company bought Glacéau, owner of brands such as VitaminWater and SmartWater, for $4.1 billion, a price tag that signaled the company's seriousness in pursuing growth of non-carbonated beverages.
 Since then, the company has also given its Glacéau management team control of its Powerade sports drink brand.

 Competition

-Powerade's main competition is Gatorade marketed by the Quaker Oats Company, a division of PepsiCo.
+Powerade's main competitor is Gatorade marketed by the Quaker Oats Company, a division of PepsiCo.
 Gatorade, which was branded at the University of Florida in 1965, was the first commercially available sports drink in the United States.
 It now holds a commanding share of the market.
-As of 2011, Gatorade held a 70% market share to Powerade's 28.5%.
+As of 2011, Gatorade held a 70% market share compared to Powerade's 28.5%.

-All Sport is a competitor marketed by All Sport, Inc. and distributed by the Dr. Pepper Snapple Group.
+All Sport is a competitor marketed by All Sport, Inc. and distributed by Jel Sert.
 All Sport was marketed by PepsiCo until 2001, when Gatorade's maker, the Quaker Oats Company was acquired by PepsiCo.
 All Sport was sold to the Monarch Beverage Company soon after.
 Powerade and All Sport have each been distributed through their own direct store deliver channels.
 It was subsequently purchased by Gary Smith, the Chairman & CEO of All Sport, Inc. of Austin, Texas.

 Outside the United States, the Lucozade energy drink (manufactured since 1927 by the pharmaceutical company now known as GlaxoSmithKline) competes with Powerade.
 Lucozade's formulation differs in that it uses primarily glucose and contains caffeine.
 The more direct competitor to Powerade and Gatorade is Lucozade Sport.